TL;DR

 Choose Tekk.coach if:

-- You need help figuring out what to build — planning, architectural decisions, and requirement discovery — before dispatching agents
+- You need help figuring out what to build — planning, architectural decisions, requirement discovery — before dispatching agents

 - You want codebase-aware specifications that give agents full context: file references, acceptance criteria, scope boundaries

-- You're a solo developer or small team without senior technical leadership who needs AI architectural guidance
+- You're a solo developer or small team without senior technical leadership

 Frequently Asked Questions